 Summer is the best time to be outdoors and embrace the warm weather.
-Now that the season has come, it is the perfect chance to get some work done around the house to further enjoy the sunshine.
-With just a few weekends' worth of improvements, these tips can help get your home ready for the rest of the year.
+Now that the season has come, it is the perfect chance to get some work done around the house to enjoy the sunshine further.
+With just a few weekends’ worths of improvements, these tips can help get your home ready for the rest of the year.

 With higher temperatures comes higher electricity bills, so an efficient air condition system should be the top priority.
-If you haven’t had your air conditioning checked in the spring, do it as soon as possible because summer is a busy time for repairmen.
-Ceiling fans is also an energy-efficient alternative to staying cool indoors.
+If you haven’t had your air conditioning checked in the spring, do it as soon as possible because summer is a busy time for maintenance specialists.
+Ceiling fans are also an energy-efficient alternative to staying cool indoors.
 Dust them if needed and balance any wobbly blades by tightening loose screws.

 Among the greatest things about summer are patio barbeques with loved ones.
 To be ready for the festivities, make sure to keep your outdoor cookers clean: